 …In time, he realized that underneath the words, and their intensity, was a felt sense of friction, dissonance, danger, distrust…

-…He found solace in the aux, the smoky fog of the machine factory and the portside, the determined swell of the rhythm, her voice a throaty whisper, beyond feminine and masculine, the open-hearted grief and fierce rage of everyone whose heart has ever been broken, the love and the anguish, the dedication and the abandonment, shouting with all their life force: I will scream everything I feel into your face, I will honor my heart with all of my life force, there’s no going back now, let me dance myself forward with each motion of every limb beating…
+…He found solace in the aux, the smoky fog of the machine factory and the portside, the determined swell of the rhythm, her voice a throaty whisper, beyond feminine and masculine, the open-hearted grief and fierce rage of everyone whose heart has ever been broken, the love and the anguish, the dedication and the abandonment, shouting: I will scream everything I feel into your face, I will honor my heart with all of my life force, there’s no going back now, let me dance myself forward with each motion of every limb beating…

 “You can go any place, no matter how low